GaloisInc/cheesecloth-sym-proof/doc/advice.md

 serialization of arguments as advice effectively describes how to reconstruct each `Prop`, `Term`, or other value that appears as a rule argument.

+Slice searches performed during this stage as part of a proof rule will also record the index where the target item was found.
+We do this early because it allows skipping construction of some terms.
+In particular, when playing back this advice, rules that use `require_premise_one_of` can construct only the premise that was actually found, rather than constructing all candidate premises.

 This stage eliminates tactics and the hardcoded proof structure, handling points (1) and (2).